"The logistics sector is still conservative"

 Have you consciously opted for early financing rounds so far?

-Personal details: Tanja Rosendahl is Managing Partner at F-Log Ventures and at the Next Logistics Accelerator.
+Personal details: Tanja Rosendahl is Managing Partner at F-Log Ventures and the Next Logistics Accelerator.
 She has also been Head of Venture Investing at Fiege Logistik since the end of 2019.
-Previously, she spent eight years at NRW.Bank, where she was responsible for venture capital as a team leader.
+Previously, she spent eight years at NRW.Bank, where she was responsible for venture capital as team leader.

 FYI: English edition available